apache/pinot/thirdeye/docs/pinot.rst

     ./run-backend.sh

 Note: This process may take some time.
 The worker process will print log messages for each data set schema being processed.
-Schemas must contain a `timeFieldSpec` in order for ThirdEye to onboard it automatically
+Schemas must contain a `timeFieldSpec` or a `dateTimeFieldSpec` in order for ThirdEye to onboard it automatically

 **4: Stop the backend worker**